sensu/sensu-docs/content/sensu-go/5.14/reference/agent.md

 {{< /language-toggle >}}

-For any configuration flag you wish to specify as an environment variable, you will need to prepend `SENSU_` and convert any dashes (`-`) to underscores (`_`).
+For any configuration flag you wish to specify as an environment variable, you must prepend `SENSU_`, convert dashes (`-`) to underscores (`_`), and capitalize all letters.
 Then, add the resulting environment variable to the appropriate environment file described above.
 You must restart the service for these settings to take effect.

 In the following example, the `api-host` flag is configured as an environment variable and set to `"0.0.0.0"`.